Name: Matthew Tetu

-Most impactful moment at HPU: “During the Fall of 2017, the senior class president, Kendra Bickford and I, worked with Red Cross and the University to donate 16,000 water bottles to the relief efforts in the Caribbean.
+Most impactful moment at HPU: “During the Fall of 2017, the senior class president, Kendra Bickford and I worked with the Red Cross and the university to donate 16,000 water bottles to the relief efforts in the Caribbean.
 This involved growing awareness around campus and raising sufficient funds to collect, store and load up all bottles to be sent south.
-This experience was incredibly rewarding and I am proud I was able to make such a big difference”
+This experience was incredibly rewarding and I am proud I was able to make such a big difference.”

-Advice for underclassmen: “The best advice I can give for underclassman is to put yourself out there and don’t be afraid to fail.
-Never be to afraid or nervous about trying something new or take on a challenge and finally, never shy away from opportunity.
-With the ever growing number of college graduates, the total number of opportunities out there are diminishing.
-“The road to failure and the road to success are almost the exact same.”
+Advice for underclassmen: “The best advice I can give for underclassmen is to put yourself out there and don’t be afraid to fail.
+Never be too afraid or nervous about trying something new or taking on a challenge, and finally, never shy away from opportunity.
+With the ever-growing number of college graduates, the total number of opportunities out there are diminishing.
+As the quote by Colin R. Davis goes, “The road to failure and the road to success are almost the exact same.”

 Are you an HPU graduate with an exciting job or graduate school offer?